swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

 mkdir -p ~/local
 ```

-To install Ollama locally on Debian as a non-root user for a tcsh shell, follow these steps
+To install Ollama locally on Debian as a non-root user for a csh shell, follow these steps
 ￼
 ```
 curl -fsSL https://ollama.com/download/ollama-linux-amd64.tgz | sudo tar zx -C ~/local